RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_DsspDesignType.md

 -   **blueprint**: a blueprint file which specifies the secondary structure at each position

-Subtag Loop:   allowed loop residues. default: ACDEFGHIKLMNPQRSTVWY
+Subtag **Loop**:   allowed loop residues. default: ACDEFGHIKLMNPQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag Strand:   allowed strand residues. default: DEFHIKLNQRSTVWY
+Subtag **Strand**:   allowed strand residues. default: DEFHIKLNQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag Helix:   allowed helix residues. default: ADEFIKLNQRSTVWY
+Subtag **Helix**:   allowed helix residues. default: ADEFIKLNQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag HelixStart:   allowed helix start residues. default: ADEFHIKLNPQRSTVWY
+Subtag **HelixStart**:   allowed helix start residues. default: ADEFHIKLNPQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag HelixCapping:   allowed helix capping residues. default: DNST
+Subtag **HelixCapping**:   allowed helix capping residues. default: DNST

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag Nterm:   allowed n terminal residues. default: ACDEFGHIKLMNPQRSTVWY
+Subtag **Nterm**:   allowed n terminal residues. default: ACDEFGHIKLMNPQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag Cterm:   allowed c terminal residues. default: ACDEFGHIKLMNPQRSTVWY
+Subtag **Cterm**:   allowed c terminal residues. default: ACDEFGHIKLMNPQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.
 -   **exclude**: opposite of append.

-Subtag all:   allowed residues for all secstruct tyes: ACDEFGHIKLMNPQRSTVWY
+Subtag **all**:   allowed residues for all secstruct tyes: ACDEFGHIKLMNPQRSTVWY

 -   **aa**: define the set of residues allowed for the defined secondary structure type; the string is composed of one letter amino acid codes.
 -   **append**: append the following residues to the set of allowed residues for the defined secondary structure type.